 In Europe, it’s the same.
 Most of Europe is closed to American citizens right now.
 The only exceptions are Albania, Croatia, Ireland, North Macedonia, Serbia, Turkey (yeah yeah, part Asia, I know), the UK, and Ukraine.

-But you can’t fly to Costa Rica from either country, making them moot.
-In any case, the only country mentioned here with direct flights to Costa Rica (starting October 27) is the UK which (to my personal chagrin) is in the process of leaving the EU.
+You can’t fly to Costa Rica from Ireland or Croatia, so they’re moot.
+The only country with direct flights to Costa Rica (starting October 27) that Americans can enter is the UK.

 So technically, yes, as an American, you could come to the UK, stay 14 days (locked in under the UK’s quarantine laws), and then go to Costa Rica starting October 27.